ThilakReddyy/SHORTSCRIPTS/README.md

 Found a bug within scripts?
 Go ahead and [submit an issue](https://github.com/ThilakReddyy/).
 And, of course, feel free to submit pull requests with bug fixes or changes to the `dev` branch.

 Also feel free to message me if you have any ideas for small website tools that you can't yet find online.
 Thanks!

+## License

+This code is licensed under the MIT License.
+Please see the file [LICENSE](https://github.com/ThilakReddyy/Scripts/blob/main/LICENSE) for details.

+## Authors

+This scripts are written and manitained by [Thilak Reddy](https://github.com/ThilakReddyy/)